-This guide describes how to quickly install Oracle Database Client for Oracle Solaris on SPARC (64-Bit).
-It includes information about the following topics:
+This guide describes how to quickly install Oracle Database Client 11g Release 2 (11.2) on Linux x86 systems.
+It includes information about the following:

 - Reviewing Information About This Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

-- Creating Required Operating System Group and User
+- Creating Required Operating System Groups and Users

 - Creating Required Directories

 - Configuring the oracle User's Environment

 - Mounting the Product Disc

 - Installing Oracle Database Client

 - Performing an In-place Oracle Database Client Upgrade

 - What to Do Next?

+- Additional Information

 - Documentation Accessibility